-David Cameron and Nick Clegg promised to put aside their party differences when the Coalition Government was formed but all we have seen is the Tories strangled hold on its power over the Liberal Democrats.
-In April 2010 Nick Clegg warned that Tory cuts would lead to riots.
-Now he's a Tory Minister himself he sees no connection.
-People are angry with the growing gap between the treatment of the rich and the poor.
+Britain's political leaders promised to put aside their party differences when the Coalition Government was formed but all we have seen is a strangled hold on power instead of collaboration.
+In April 2010, Nick Clegg warned that the Conservative budget cuts would lead to riots.
+Now that he's a 'Tory' Minister himself, he sees no connection.
+People are angry with the growing gap between the treatment of rich and poor.
 In the news, police and politicians blame criminal thugs and undisciplined youths for the violence that London is experiencing but the real damage was done when the government implemented its dividing policies upon the British people.
-There are no jobs, education is three times as expensive and social welfare has taken a backseat in the political hub, it is no wonder that the youth – once again – are revolting for change.
+There are no jobs.
+Education is three times as expensive.
+Social welfare has taken a backseat in the political hub.
+It is no wonder that the youth – once again – are revolting for change.

-Development begins with the nurturing of young minds but when young people are not given the chance to thrive, they will turn their hands to areas that may otherwise seem illicit.
-How are parents supposed to support their children through school when the welfare system is riddled with heavy bureaucracy that even an educated person struggles to worm through?
+Development begins with nurturing of young minds but when young people are not given the chance to thrive, many turn their hands to areas that may otherwise seem illicit.
+How are parents supposed to support their children through school when the welfare system is riddled with heavy bureaucracy, which even an educated individual struggles to worm through?
 How can a young couple be expected to start their life when jobs are sparse and the price tags on homes are beyond reach?
 How is the government expected to understand social problems when politicians keep themselves so out of reach from ordinary citizens that they no longer know what is real?
 The divide is no longer a gap but a valley filled with the lost and disenchanted.
-And this divide is appearing in almost every country as we witnessed in the United States and the Middle East.
+And this divide is appearing in many countries as we witnessed in the United States and the Middle East.